HN-Vignolles/R-Pi/RUN-Reset/README.md

 - Ground the Raspberry Pi to mains earth using a 1uF X-Capacitor
 - A capacitor of 1500uF between RUN and R-Pi_GND was not enough.
-- Isolation transformer: It must be good, really good.
-This is equivalent to putting a capacitor (the parasitic capacitance between primary and secondary, maybe around 1nF), in series with the Y cap from the SMPS.
-This could be thought of as reducing the capacitance and then, reducing the Vrms leakage. $$X_c = \frac{1}{2\pi fC}$$
+- Isolation transformer: This is equivalent to putting a capacitor (the parasitic capacitance between primary and secondary, maybe around 1nF), in series with the Y cap from the SMPS.
+This could be thought of as reducing the capacitance and then, reducing the Vrms leakage.
+Still not enough. ( $X_c = \frac{1}{2\pi fC}$ )

 &nbsp;